Enabling schools in more than 40 European countries to collaborate online

 uk national agency statement

 The National Agency for Erasmus+ in the UK, a partnership between the British Council and Ecorys UK, remains wholly committed to the programme and its benefits.
-We hope that the UK can continue to be a member of the programme, so that at least 250,000 people across the UK have the chance to study, train or volunteer abroad, and that organisations can continue to collaborate through to 2020 as planned.
+The National Agency strongly supports continued full membership of the programme for the UK through to 2020, so that at least 250,000 people across the UK have the chance to study, train or volunteer abroad, and that UK organisations can continue to collaborate on international projects.

-2016 was the most popular year so far for Erasmus+ in the UK.
-As the UK continues to be a full EU member in 2017, we’d like to emphasise that successful applicants in 2017 will be awarded funding for the duration of their project, so organisations and participants should continue to prepare for the application deadlines in 2017 as usual.
-We cannot speculate on any possible future scenarios following the UK’s exit from the EU, but note the Government position is that UK participation in some EU programmes may continue subject to the negotiation.
+2016 was the most popular year so far for Erasmus+ in the UK and we expect even greater take-up in 2017 because we have a higher budget this year.
+Successful Erasmus+ applicants in 2017 will be awarded funding for the full duration of their projects, and all beneficiaries should continue their projects with their partners as usual through to completion.
+The UK continues to be a full member of the EU until the point it leaves.
+The European Commission has confirmed that during negotiations under Article 50, European Union treaties and law continue to apply to the UK, and this applies to projects financed through Erasmus+.
+The UK Government has also confirmed that while we remain in the EU we retain all our rights and obligations as a Member State, including the right to participate in Erasmus+.
+We cannot speculate on any possible future scenarios following the UK’s exit from the EU, but we note the Government position is that UK participation in some EU programmes may continue subject to the negotiation.

 Content for you in the UK